 - Mammograms are the best weapon we have against breast cancer.

 - A woman's lifetime chance of developing breast cancer is 1 in 8.

 - A new breast cancer is diagnosed every 2.5 minutes.

 - One American woman dies from breast cancer every 13 minutes.

 - Nearly 40,000 women die from breast cancer each year.

 - About 2,000 male breast cancer cases will be diagnosed this year, and about 400 men will die from the disease.

 - Mammograms can find breast cancer early, when it is too small to be felt or seen.

 - The older you are, the more important it is for you to take care of your breasts.
-This means getting regular mammograms, clinical breast exams from your doctor or other qualified health professional, and examining your breasts regularly yourself.
+This means getting regular mammograms, clinical breast exams from your doctor or other qualified health professional.

 - Early detection of breast cancer saves lives.